-The Facilities Team includes Director of Facilities, Supervisor, and eight full-time Maintenance Staff.
-The Team also includes a full-time Safety Coordinator and a Commissary Manager focusing on increased safety and reduced costs.
+The Facilities Team includes a Director of Facilities, Supervisor, full-time Maintenance Staff members, and a Commissary Manager focusing on increased safety and reduced costs.

 Today at The Elephant Sanctuary, the elephants are managed in a Protected Contact (PC) system using positive reinforcement.
 Along with a spacious natural habitat and access to others of their own kind, the elephants at The Elephant Sanctuary receive individualized veterinary and husbandry care, diverse environmental enrichment, and the freedom of choice.

 The elephants' habitats are closed to the public.

 The majority of the elephants now living in captivity were captured from the wild before the age of two.
 Separation from their families and bonded social groups at a young age often negatively impacts their social development and behavior as adults.
 Elephants imported to North America as recently as the 1980s for public entertainment were trained and managed using the traditional methods of negative reinforcement or punishment and in a method based on humans being a dominant member of the herd.

 The Elephant Sanctuary continually works to assess the impact of captivity in evaluating the health, social and psychological wellbeing of individual Sanctuary elephants and in planning for their lifetime best care.